-- Before we can perform any analysis, we have to load data into R.

-- When we want to get our participatory sensing data into RStudio, we:

-- Export the data from the IDS page.

-- Upload data to RStudio server

-- Import the data into R's working memory
+- Before we can perform any analysis, we have to load data into R. - When we want to get our participatory sensing data into RStudio, we: - Export the data from your class' campaign page. - Upload data to RStudio server - Import the data into R's working memory